rd--/stsc3/md/c-smalltalk.md

 It is an error for the message name to have more parts than there are arguments, i.e. `r.p:q(i)` is an error.
 [4]

+## Interspersed Unary and Keyword message sequences

+C-Smalltalk requires parentheses for all n-ary messages, and unary and n-ary messages have equal precedence.

+This can result in a perspicuous notation for chains of message sends.

+`c.reverse.at(n).sorted.collect(f).display` translates to
+`((c reverse at: n) sorted collect: f) display`.

 ## Keywords

 Keyword parameters are disallowed.

 They could be allowed for implicit message sends and checked against the primaryFactoryMethod.

-In cases where keyword arguments are appropriate, ordinary Smalltalk syntax is preferred.
+However in cases where keyword arguments are appropriate, ordinary Smalltalk syntax is preferred.

 * * *